-Your travel plans may find you scratching an adventuresome itch, but that’s no reason to push the limits without coverage in the event that you need to be relocated because of an accident.
-Evacuation insurance covers expenses related to transportation if something goes awry in the most harrowing of circumstances.
+Your travel plans may find you scratching an adventuresome itch, but that’s no reason to push the limits without insurance in the event that you need to be relocated because of an emergency.
+Medevac insurance covers expenses related to transportation if something goes awry in the most harrowing of circumstances.

 Medical evacuation insurance plans provide coverage for evacuations and repatriation for individuals who travel either internationally and/or for business reasons on a regular basis.
 It’s a type of insurance which, as the name suggests, focuses on emergency medical evacuations, international security evacuations, and repatriation.
-Medical evacuation plans handle the coordination of these efforts and they take care of payments to the rescue team as well.
+Medvac plans handle the coordination of these efforts and they cover payments to the rescue services as well.

-Medical evacuation plans are typically membership-based, annual plans and some policies may even include Adventure Sports coverage or Trip Interruption coverage.
+Medical evacuation travel insurance plans are typically membership-based, annual plans and some policies may even include Adventure Sports policies or Trip Interruption insurance.
 Many medical evacuation plans offer some additional flexibility, offering options such as “Hospital of Choice” preference for medical evacuation.

 >You are working on a volunteer project in the middle of the jungle and have a heart attack.

 >Your teenage son has an accident with a jet ski while on a family cruise and suffers a severe concussion at sea.

 >On a hike to a waterfall in Costa Rica, your wife slips off the trail and breaks her leg.

 >Your parents are traveling with you to Rome when your father experiences a stroke.

 >Your daughter’s graduation trip ends in a horrific traffic calamity miles from home.